It’s a Dog’s Life

 Anyone who doesn’t like or want to hear or encounter dogs in their place of residence, on the sidewalk or anywhere else in public should take it into consideration when selecting or returning to a snowbird community.
 Along those same lines, if you aren't a big fan of people on bikes, skates, skateboards or other wheeled apparatus (or people in general), it's a similar situation as dogs because sidewalk life is a big deal for snowbirds.
 Most snowbirds live in multi-unit condo or high rise buildings so the primary green space is likely the sidewalks and bike paths along the beach.
 If the average dog has business to attend to about 4 to 6 times a day, it adds up over the span of a week or month or winter.

 I have friends and family who aren't that fond of dogs, but it's even more unpleasant when total strangers direct hostility towards pet parents.
 I've personally encountered some outright anger.
 One was a neighbor in our building who claimed our terminally ill Golden Retriever was "barking incessantly."
 Highly improbable, considering our dog was almost physically unable to, but we were extra careful after that.
 Another time, a woman on the sidewalk waited until she had just passed me and burst out with an obscenity about how irritated she was that my puppy was in her way.
 He wasn't, but she apparently was looking for a scapegoat.
-Because of the hostility, it shows how important it is to do everything possible to make your pet blend in as much as possible, do their best with manners and leave no trace behind.
+Because of the hostility from neighbors, it shows how important it is to do everything possible to make your pet blend in as much as possible, do their best with manners and leave no trace behind.
 After all, a neighbor who has a minor issue with you can make major problems by complaining about you and your pet.
 Avoid confrontation, follow all of the rules and take the tactic of becoming less visible.